Professional Resource Brief

 - Also see the Community Services Locator: An Online Directory for Finding Community Services for Children and Families.

 - KEY RESOURCE Child Welfare Information Gateway.
 Information and tools for child welfare professionals and others who work to help protect children and strengthen families.
 Select Child Abuse & Neglect from the left sidebar for definitions, statistics, and resources about signs and symptoms, risk and protective factors, perpetrators, the impact on individuals and society, and child fatalities.
 Select Preventing Child Abuse & Neglect for resources that help agencies and communities strengthen families, raise awareness, and implement prevention programs.
 Select Responding to Child Abuse & Neglect for resources about child abuse and neglect reporting and potential responses from the child welfare system.
 Also view state-specific resources, publications, training tools, an online library, and an event calendar.
 Some resources are available in Spanish.

-- Centers for Disease Control and Prevention (CDC): Child Maltreatment Prevention.
-Webinars, reports, articles and other tools about preventing physical abuse, sexual abuse, emotional abuse, and neglect by a parent, caregiver, or other person in a custodial role (e.g., clergy, coach, teacher).
+- Centers for Disease Control and Prevention (CDC): Child Abuse and Neglect Prevention.
+Webinars, reports, articles and other tools about preventing physical abuse, sexual abuse, emotional abuse, youth violence, and neglect by a parent, caregiver, or other person in a custodial role (e.g., clergy, coach, teacher).
 Includes definitions, data and statistics, risk and protective factors, prevention strategies, and information about the consequences of child maltreatment.

 Adverse Childhood Experiences (ACE) Study.
 Framework, questionnaires, major findings, data and statistics, and publications about one of the largest investigations ever conducted to assess associations between childhood maltreatment and health and well-being later in life.

 - Child Welfare League of America (CWLA).
 Background information, facts and statistics, and publications about child maltreatment and child protection.
 Includes legislative information and advocacy tools about child welfare services.